Regression adjustment in completely randomized experiments with a diverging number of covariates: Numerical Experiments

-In summary, we compute three measures defined above: relative bias, standard deviation inflation ratios, and $95\%$ coverage.
+In summary, we compute three measures defined above: the relative bias, standard deviation inflation ratio, and $95\%$ coverage rate.
 We repeat $50$ times using different random seeds and record the medians of each measure.
-Fig. \ref{fig::simulation01} summarizes the results.
-We emphasize that for each experiment, both $X$ and potential outcomes are fixed and the randomness only comes from treatment assignments.
+Figure \ref{fig::simulation01} summarizes the results.